 Most likely of all, if you drive into the city you’re going to end up paying to park in a garage.
 Most of these have steeply declining rates where you pay heavily for the first hour and then pay only about double that first hour amount to stay for the rest of the day.
 That means your best value is almost always to find one place and leave your car there all day.

-Rates vary by neighborhood, but generally in neighborhoods with visitor attractions they hover between about $16 and about $22 for the full day.
-You’ll notice the same company names in multiple neighborhoods: Colonial, LAZ, SP Plus.
-You can compare the prices on their websites, but the simplest one-stop way to find the best price is the Best Parking app, available for free for iPhone, Android, or Blackberry.
+Rates vary by neighborhood, but generally in neighborhoods with visitor attractions they hover between about $17 and about $22 for the full day.
+You’ll notice the same company names in multiple neighborhoods: Colonial, LAZ, SP+ Parking.
+You can compare the prices on their websites, but the simplest one-stop way to find the best price is the Best Parking app, available for free for iPhone and Android.
 You can search it by neighborhood, address, or attraction.

 Even garages fill up, though, especially on parade or festival days.
 You really are better off on the Metro.